zorian-f/nd013-c1-vision-solution/README.md

 plt.show()

 ```
 The Resulting Bar Chart shows the stacked occurrences of each class within one tfRecordfile.
 The Chart shows that the Dataset is very imbalanced, that means that the amount of occurrences of a particular class within one file varies.
 Simply spoken, there are way more Vehicles than there are Pedestrians and almost no cyclists.
-This leads to two conclusions:
+This leads the following conclusions:
 * A simple mAP validation will give no accurate prediction about the Performance, we should calculate a class-level metric.
 * In terms of Cross-Validation we must make sure that the overall occurrence ratio between the classes is maintained within the individual splits.
 We also must make sure that all classes even occur in our Splits, with the sparse occurrence of cyclists this could be difficult if the splits are randomly picked.
 I suggest using a stratified cross validation like a stratified KFold.
 * To Improve Training and avoid bias towards one class, one could use oversampling.